 8. Portland, Maine is a gem.

 With its cobblestone streets, quaint waterfront and award-winning restaurants, Portland, Maine is a gem of the Northeast.
-Plus, Portland, Maine came in first in SmartAsset’s study of the Best Cities for Beer Drinkers.
+Plus, Portland, Maine came in 10th in SmartAsset’s study of the Best Cities for Beer Drinkers.

 9. People live in Maine for many different reasons.